Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \sum_{i \in I^a} \dot{V}_{i} = 0 \;\; \forall a \in A

-To garuantee energy balance :eq:`eq:general_energy_balance` is applied.
+The energy balance is guaranteed by :eq:`eq:general_energy_balance`.

 .. math::
     :label: eq:general_energy_balance